Help to live at home

 Agencies and organisations who can help you

-- The Derbyshire Directory (opens in a new window) has a list of more than 2,700 local groups and not-for-profit services
+The Derbyshire Directory has a list of more than 2,700 local community groups and not-for-profit services where you may be able to get support.

-- You can get more information about finding help to live at home by contacting Call Derbyshire on 01629 533190
+You can get more information about finding help to live at home by contacting Call Derbyshire tel: 01629 533190.

 Sometimes living independently in your own home can lead to loneliness and social isolation.
 A number of voluntary organisations offer befriending services that can provide supportive help in these situations.